HCL-TECH-SOFTWARE/digital-experience/docs/deployment/manage/container_configuration/configure_opensearch/run_search_queries_api.md

 }
 ```

-This will return all documents containing the word `Product` in their `title` field but only for the Content Source with ID `619b9540-b2aa-45e6-a69b-0a0ab6799a78`.
+This returns all documents containing the word `Product` in their `title` field but only for the content source with ID `619b9540-b2aa-45e6-a69b-0a0ab6799a78`.

 ### Sorting results by a field